Create a list-based loop with the For block

 2. Decide where on the canvas you want to place the List block and drag the port to that location.

-3. Select List icon (stroke, large) List.
-If you want to search for the block, enter List in search.
+3. Select List icon List.
+If you want to search for the block, enter “list” in search.

-4. Select Add icon (stroke, large) Add data blocks and choose String icon (stroke, large) String.
-If you want to search for the block, enter String in search.
+4. Click Add icon Add data blocks and select String icon String.
+If you want to search for the block, enter “string” in the search.

 6. Repeat the previous two steps until you complete your list.

 You can loop over any list.
-For example, you can get a list from a Send Request block's response or use the Evaluate block to generate a list.
+For example, you can get a list from an HTTP Request block’s response or use the Evaluate block to generate a list.

 As an alternative, replace the List block with an Evaluate block, switch to TypeScript (upper-right corner), and add the following code to the code editor: